leejoonli/code-every-day/log.md

 ## Thoughts

 Portfolio is almost done.
 Need to figure out the downloadable pdf file link and change the icon on the tab.
 Then add in final project.

+# Day 10 (2/11/2022)

+## Project 4

+Started project 4 for General Assembly.
+Created a base Typscript React Native app and pushed it into a git repository.
+Created a Django app and PostgreSQL database.

+## Thoughts

+Started off trying to do everything at once when it came to django but quickly realized that was a terrible idea.
+Started from scratch and incrementally made my way up to custom user models.
+Still a long way to go for completion and deployment.